coreappsio/amdb/README.md

 - **fuji/l1s**: Contains metadata for Avalanche L1s deployed on the Fuji testnet.
 - **mainnet/l1s**: Contains metadata for Avalanche L1s deployed on the Avalanche Mainnet.
-- **example-l1**: Example structure for an Avalanche L1, including a JSON metadata file and assets like logos.

 ## Metadata Schema